risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v1.1.1 (2025-**-**):
+    - Fix an issue where the Triangle Wave was output as a Saw Wave in Osc 1 Wave
-    - Modify Editor Only Preset "#131 Electric Organ"
+    - Modify the Editor Only Preset "#131 Electric Organ"
     - Tested with Arduino-Pico version 5.0.0
     - KNOWN ISSUE: When using PWM Audio, signal discontinuity occurs approximately every 60-80 milliseconds
 - v1.1.0 (2025-09-01):